fullcontact/sfquickstarts/site/sfguides/src/how_to_resolve_data_with_fullcontact_and_snowflake/how_to_resolve_data_with_fullcontact_and_snowflake.md

 ## Running the Resolve SPROC to Assign PersonIDs
 Duration: 1

 These steps are where the magic happens.
-Copy, paste and run the following SQL to take the Sample provided data and run it through the FullContact Resolve process (which standardizes it and joins it to the FullContact Identity Graph) and assign PersonIDs
+Copy, paste and run the following SQL to take the Sample provided data and run it through the FullContact Resolve process (which standardizes it and joins it to the FullContact Identity Graph) and assign Person IDs (PIDs)

 1) Run the `RESOLVE` SPROC (replace the `REPLACEWITHYOURAPIKEY` string below with the API you created in the FullContact platform in the previous step)